Operation Shoter: Operation

 By this time, most of the Arab defenders retreated to the southeast, and east through Wadi al-Matabil and Khirbat Qumbaza.
 A Carmeli force from Bat Shlomo, as well as Guard Corps members, intercepted one of the retreat routes.
 Prisoners interrogated later are quoted, in a report to the Israeli General Staff, as claiming that fleeing villagers were "repeatedly fired on by Israeli soldiers and aircraft."
 In all, the Arabs suffered 60 dead during their flight.
 At 07:00 on July 26, Ayn Ghazal itself was captured by Alexandroni's 1st Company.
 At 07:25, after the 3rd Company occupied Jaba', all of the military positions in the triangle were under Israeli control.
 At 09:30, a final air raid was conducted on Ijzim, and shortly afterward, the mukhtar of the village came forward to sign an unconditional surrender.

 The retreating Arabs, about 800 in number, eventually reached Iraqi lines at 'Ara and Ar'ara under the command of Khaleel Jassim, where they received good treatment and provisions.
 They escaped with an estimated 810 rifles and 20 Bren guns, which, according to Arab sources, were buried and not used.

 Aftermath

 The operation captured the final Arab pocket on the Tel Aviv – Haifa road, thereby freeing it for Israeli civilian and military traffic.
 Roadblocks were removed by the IDF, and traffic along the coastal railway between Haifa and Hadera was also restored.
 The operation significantly reduced the prestige of the military police in the IDF.

+According to Israeli historian Benny Morris, most of the residents of the three Little Triangle villages fled or were expelled before, during, or after the attack.
+Most of Ayn Ghazal and Jaba were destroyed in the attack.

 In 1949, the villages Kerem Maharal, Ein Ayala and Geva Carmel were established in the vicinity of Ijzim, Ayn Ghazal and Jaba', although there is disagreement on whether they were established on lands belonging to these villages.